grahamwhaley/runtime/docs/architecture/architecture.md

 ##### `exec`

 `docker exec` allows one to run an additional command within an already running container.
-With Clear Containers, this translates into sending a `EXECCMD` command to hyperstart so that it runs a command into a running container belonging to a certain pod.
+With Clear Containers, this translates into sending a `EXECCMD` command to the agent so that it runs a command into a running container belonging to a certain pod.
 All I/O streams from the executed command will be passed back to Docker through a newly created `cc-shim`.